Admissions arrangements for Brent community schools

 Full admissions rules

-You can read the full admission arrangements for Brent community schools below:
+You can read the full admission arrangements for Brent community and schools below:

 What are admissions criteria?